ANDREI CERVANTES

 THE DISCOVERY

 The bank’s other credit cards weren’t special in any way, meaning there wasn’t much to build on.
-Some areas, like card design and packaging, had already been determined.
+Some matters, like card design and packaging, had already been determined.
 The bank had never before taken a human-centric approach and was also unable to involve designers.

 THE APPROACH